mykle1/MMM-Launch/README.md

 ## How it works

-Every 30 seconds MMM-Launch will tell you the upcoming dates, launch sites, the spacecraft, who is launching, the missions, the agencies responsible for each launch, pictures of the spacecraft and a full description of each mission.
+Every 30 seconds, MMM-Launch will tell you the upcoming dates, launch sites, the spacecraft, who is launching, the missions, the agencies responsible for each launch, pictures of the spacecraft and a full description of each mission.